vk6flab/frequency-response/README.md

 Note that I'm using a Raspberry Pi, an RTLSDR dongle, an antenna, a Yaesu FT-857d and a dummy load.
 This is **NOT** required.
 See below for details.

+Some examples can be found on the [project page](https://sites.google.com/view/vk6flab-projects/projects/rtl-sdr-projects/frequency-response).

 ## Hardware

 The receive hardware is a [Raspberry Pi](https://www.raspberrypi.org/) connected to an [RTL SDR v3 dongle](https://www.rtl-sdr.com/rtl-sdr-blog-v-3-dongles-user-guide/) with a [Diamond X300N antenna](https://www.diamondantenna.net/x300na.html).